alphagov/govspeak-visual-editor/README.md

 - Toolbar button clicks

+The following events are emitted from the Visual Editor.
+Please add an event handler to any parent wrapper to handle the event for tracking purposes.

+- `visualEditorSelectChange` - emitted when select values change on dropdowns in the toolbar.
+Details sent with the event can be accessed via:
+  - `event.detail.selectText` which returns the text of the selected option in the dropdown

 **Please note**: data-module `ga4-event-tracker` needs to be initialised in the parent application that is importing the visual editor for this tracking to work.